 Bottom Line

-QuickBooks Online is best suited for small businesses in a variety of industries, and its software is both easy to use and scalable.
-While NetSuite has most of its integrations built into different modules, such as inventory management and bill payment, QuickBooks Online relies on its integrations with hundreds of third-party apps to achieve many of the same functions.
+QuickBooks Online is best suited for small businesses in a variety of industries, and its software is easy to use and scalable.
+While NetSuite has most integrations built into different modules, such as inventory management and bill payment, QuickBooks Online relies on its integrations with hundreds of third-party apps to achieve many of the same functions.

 Because of its high price point, NetSuite isn’t well-suited for a small business.
 However, if your company is growing internationally and you anticipate needing an ERP platform to manage everything, it could be an excellent solution that sets you up for success.